U.S. Mint Out of 2018 American Eagle Silver Bullion Coins

 The bank sees a win-win scenario forming for gold, as mounting risks will combine with lower prices to reignite demand.
 And ScotiaMocatta added that any weakness in the dollar would likely translate to an aggressive price rebound, with funds scrambling to cover their short positions.

 Bulls could grab the reins in the gold market this month

 MarketWatch columnist Mark Hulbert believes that, if history is any indicator, gold investors could find the month of September especially encouraging.
 While September is generally seen as the worst month for stocks, gold tends to perform exceptionally well during the stretch, averaging more than three times its regular monthly gain.

 Going back to the early 1970s, gold produced an average return of 0.6% for every month other than September.
 In contrast, gold historically averages a return of 2.1% every September.

 To explain the metal’s unusually-high gains during the month, Hulbert points to a study done by Dirk Baur, a professor of accounting and finance at the University of Western Australia.
 Baur listed three likely causes for higher gold prices in September, the first being stock investors who are looking to hedge their bets ahead of heavy trading between November and May in what is dubbed the “Halloween effect”.

 Heightened demand from India is Baur’s second reason, as the gold-favoring nation is known for its heavy jewelry purchases during the September wedding season.
 He also lists other September festivities around the globe that could contribute to higher bullion demand.
-And lastly, Baur suggests that the shorter daylight time could play a role in increasing investors’ desire for the metal.canada, china, federal reserve, iran, safe haven, us dollar, us mint
+And lastly, Baur suggests that the shorter daylight time could play a role in increasing investors’ desire for the metal.canada, china, Featured, federal reserve, iran, safe haven, us dollar, us mint